midtown-ai/glossary/_posts/2024-05-14-physical-car.markdown

     * Drive motor (cable and with heat sink)
     * Bed with port (red connector) where vehicle/drive battery is plugged in
     * steering, suspension, and wheels
+  * Button
+    * next to front/left wheel - when on drive module shown beep indicating it is powered by the drive battery

  Vehicle Battery - A lithium battery  pack used to drive the vehicle around the track
   * Cables / connectors